 Xcel Energy is currently spending more than $30 million to upgrade the Greeley distribution and transmission system.
 We are committed to providing safe, reliable service to the city of Greeley and its customers.
 We are continually upgrading the electrical system infrastructure to support continued economic development and job growth.
-Upgrades at the Weld and Rosedale substations in Greeley, including the addition of another transmission source into Rosedale substation, will provide the foundation for an estimated $12.8 million expansion at the Greeley substation at 10th street and 23rd avenue.
-Xcel Energy plans to file a Certificate of Public Convenience and Necessity (CPCN) for the next transmission phase of its Greeley area expansion in summer 2016.
+Upgrades at the Weld and Rosedale substations in Greeley, including the addition of another transmission source into Rosedale substation, will provide the foundation for an estimated $15.8 million expansion at the Greeley substation at 10th street and 23rd avenue.

 The Greeley expansion will support growth and expand capacity in the Greeley area.
 The comprehensive transmission plan is designed to upgrade the majority of the current 44 kilovolt (kV) transmission system to a 115 kV system and remove from service several existing substations.
 The more robust 115 kV system will help address long-term reliability and growth in the Greeley area.